Oh, Canada! Do Canadians Really Have to File U.S. Tax Returns in 2023?

 Important U.S. Tax Filing Deadlines For You!

-For Canadian Corporations Conducting Their Operations WITH a Permanent Establishment
+For Canadian Corporations Conducting Their Operations WITH a U.S. Permanent Establishment and a U.S. Office or a Fixed Place of Business in the United States

-Must file Form 1120-F with the IRS no later than the fifteenth day of the fourth month after the corporation’s tax year ends.
-For instance, for a calendar year end Canadian corporation, the tax filings for the 2018 tax year are due by April 15, 2019.
+Canadian corporations that have U.S. permanent establishment and have an office or a fixed place of business in the United States, are generally required to file Form 1120-F with the IRS no later than the 15th day of the fourth month after the corporation’s tax year end.
+For instance, for a calendar year end Canadian corporation, the tax filings for the 2022 tax year are due by April 18, 2022.

 IMPORTANT: Don’t forget about state tax returns!

-For Canadian Businesses Conducting Their Operations WITHOUT a Permanent Establishment
+For Canadian Businesses Conducting Their Operations WITHOUT a U.S. Permanent Establishment and no U.S. Office or a Fixed Place of Business in the United States

-Must file Form 1120-F with the IRS no later than the fifteenth day of the sixth month after its tax year ends.
-For instance, for a calendar year end Canadian corporation, the tax filings for the 2018 tax year are due by June 17, 2019.
+Canadian corporations that do not have U.S. permanent establishment and have no U.S. office or a fixed place of business in the United States are generally required to file Form 1120-F with the IRS no later than the 15th day of the sixth month after the corporation’s tax year end.
+For instance, for a calendar year end Canadian corporation, the tax filings for the 2022 tax year are due by June 15, 2023.

 IMPORTANT: Don’t forget state tax filings!